isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 As a condition to enter Singapore, travellers may be required to produce a negative [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) result.
 This may be enforced by the airline during pre-boarding checks.
 Unless there are other compelling reasons, travellers failing to meet this condition will be denied entry into Singapore.

-Travellers that present a falsified COVID-19 test certificates will be dealt with accordingly, and this antecedent will be taken into consideration for their future applications for entry into or stay in Singapore.
+Travellers who present falsified COVID-19 test certificates will be dealt with accordingly, and may be barred from future applications for entry into or stay in Singapore.

 #### 4. I was recently diagnosed with COVID-19 infection.
 When can I travel into Singapore?